-Frank Stella Fattipuff
+Frank Stella Imola Three IV

 Born in Malden, Massachusetts, Frank Stella attended Phillips Academy, Andover, Massachusetts (1950–54), where he began his study of painting.
 Frank Stella subsequently attended Princeton University (1954–58), where he continued painting, and majored in history.
 Frank Stella moved to New York City in 1958, where he continues to live and work today.